emqx/cdk-emqx-cluster/HOWTO.md

 # default: 1
 lg_n

+# External resource instance TYPE
+# Nodes for external resources are just created and not used by the cluster.
+# They may be used to provision external resources like Redis, Postgres, etc.
+# default: t3a.small
+ext_ins_type

+# Number of nodes for external resources.
+# default: 0
+ext_n

 # Extra EBS vol size (in GB) for EMQX DATA per EMQX Instance
 # default: null
 emqx_ebs